jserot/grasp/KNOWN-BUGS.md

 * The concept of transition priority used in RFSM is not supported; as a result, simulation may fail due to non-deterministic situations.

-* A portable way of building on Linux distros is still missing

-* Under Linux, the `-dot-external-viewer` relies on an working DOT viewer application.
-None seems to be working / supported currently for LinuxMint (`dotty`, `xdot`, ...)